3456kayy/Bash-Scripting/README.md

 <h2>Program walk-through:</h2>

-This Bash script reads a set of numbers from the user and performs statistical calculations using basic Unix commands and arithmetic operations.Input: <br/>
+This script reads a set of numbers from the user and performs statistical calculations using basic Unix commands and arithmetic operations.
+Input: <br/>
 <img src="https://imgur.com/RKLyoAd.png" height="80%" width="80%"/>
 <br />
 <br />